timothyverhaeghe/lessons/README.md

 Coding lessions I've learned.

 ## Intro
 This is a list of lessons I've learned during my time as CTO at Taglayer.
-If you have tips / trics or additional tips, feel free to contact me at timothy@taglayer.com.
+If you have tips / tricks or additional tips, feel free to contact me at timothy@taglayer.com.
 Feel free to share your lessons and make the world a little bit better 💪🏻.

+First note: I still have a lot to learn, like...
+English 😂

 ## Table of contents
 - [Markdown cheat sheet](https://github.com/timothyverhaeghe/lessons#1-great-resources)